rgarcia/kernel-replay-tests/README.md

 **2. Do you need to wait before calling delete after stop?**

 - **NO** - Based on these tests, even immediate deletion (0ms wait) after `stop()` successfully generated replays.

+**3. Are the replay files valid (non-empty)?**

+- **YES** - All replay files downloaded successfully with sizes between 27-30 KB, confirming actual video content is being generated.